mikexliu/stack/README.md

 #stack
 ##Introduction
 Build your own REST endpoint right out of the box without worrying about how it's wired together.
-Takes advantage of the following libraries (everything is optional to use exception jersey):
+Takes advantage of the following libraries (only `guice` and `jersey` are required):
+* `guice` dependency injection
 * `jersey` rest annotations
 * `jetty` simple but powerful webserver that is pre-configured to work with `swagger`
 * `swagger-ui` self document your apis and have a clean interface to using them
-* `guice` dependency injection

 ##Usage
 There are only four classes (and one main class) that need to be implemented to see everything in action: